hanxiaomax/Learncpp_CN/docs/4-8-Floating-point-numbers.md

 0.99999999999999989
 ```

 Although we might expect that d1 and d2 should be equal, we see that they are not.
 If we were to compare d1 and d2 in a program, the program would probably not perform as expected.
-Because floating point numbers tend to be inexact, comparing floating point numbers is generally problematic -- we discuss the subject more (and solutions) in lesson [[5-6-Relational-operators-and-floating-point-comparisons]]
+Because floating point numbers tend to be inexact, comparing floating point numbers is generally problematic -- we discuss the subject more (and solutions) in lesson [[5-6-Relational-operators-and-floating-point-comparisons|5.6 - 关系运算符和浮点数比较]]

 One last note on rounding errors: mathematical operations (such as addition and multiplication) tend to make rounding errors grow.
 So even though 0.1 has a rounding error in the 17th significant digit, when we add 0.1 ten times, the rounding error has crept into the 16th significant digit.
 Continued operations would cause this error to become increasingly significant.